 If the adoptive parent is approved, they will then be awarded permanent, legal responsibility for the child or children and will accept legal rights and responsibilities as if the child was born to them.

 Children of all ages, cultures, religious and ethnic backgrounds may need a family for life through adoption.
-Primarily children in need of a permanent family are aged between two and ten years and many are part of sibling groups (brothers and sisters who wish to stay together and grow up in a family unit).
+Primarily children in need of a permanent family are between 2 – 10 years old and many are part of sibling groups (brothers and sisters who wish to stay together and grow up in a family unit).

 Most children who need an adoptive family are in foster care.
 The most common reasons for this are neglect, or abuse (physical, sexual or emotional), their parents may have addiction problems, poor physical or mental health, or simply lack the skills and knowledge required to parent their child.
 Each of these children deserve to be loved, to feel secure and to grow up in a family where they will be nurtured and encourage to develop in all areas of their life.